 From 2014–2016, I ran a business in Thailand.
 I first went to Thailand with my spouse for our honeymoon.
 Three years later, we found ourselves living there as a family with a toddler, running a relatively successful beach restaurant in Southern Thailand.
 We recently sold it for a decent profit as we got a lucrative offer we thought would benefit us.

 Contrary to public opinion, Thailand is generally a good environment to do business in.
-A high influx of foreign visitors per year, spending their foreign currency and vacation time, has created quite the party and bar culture.
+A high influx of foreign visitors per year, spending their foreign currency and vacation time, has created quite the party culture.
 Couple that with the lower cost of living and beautiful environment it has to offer, and you have a place that is a dream for staying long-term.